drocheam/optrace/docs/source/usage/image.rst

 .. note::

-   While the Image has arbitrary, generally non-square pixels, for the export the image is rescaled to have square pixels.
+   While the Image has arbitrary, generally non-square pixels, the export image needs to be rescaled to have square pixels.
 However, in many cases there is no exact ratio that matches the side ratio with integer pixel counts.
-For instance, an image with sides 12.532 x 3.159 mm and a desired export size of 105 pixels for the smaller side leads to an image of 417 x 105 pixels.
+For instance, an image with sides 12.532 mm x 3.159 mm and a desired export size of 105 pixels (smaller side) leads to an image of 417 pixels x 105 pixels.
 This matches the ratio approximately, but is still off by -0.46 pixels (around -13.7 µm).
-This error gets larger the smaller the resolution is.
+This error grows for smaller pixel counts.

 Plotting Images
 _________________